mevdschee/php-crud-api/README.md

 If you enable the 'sanitation' middleware, then you (automtically) also enable type sanitation.
 When this is enabled you may:

-- send leading and trailing whitespace (it will be ignored).
+- send leading and trailing whitespace in a non-character field (it will be ignored).
-- send a float to an integer field (it will be rounded).
+- send a float to an integer or bigint field (it will be rounded).
 - send a base64url encoded string (it will be converted to regular base64 encoding).
 - send a time/date/timestamp in any [strtotime accepted format](https://www.php.net/manual/en/datetime.formats.php) (it will be converted).